Overview

 • Users appreciated awareness of alternatives, but convenience and habit often outweighed switching:

-• Location, budget, and intent were critical context that recommendations sometimes missed
+• Location, budget and intent were critical context that recommendations sometimes missed

 • Recommendations were generally seen as moderately relevant, not transformative